1. What is the Belmont Report?

 Yes.
 If the Dean of the College or the Office of Graduate Studies has no record of an IRB approval, and thesis is part of the degree requirement, the University will deny awarding the degree.

-11. Do principle investigators and department chairs have any role in reviewing proposals involving human subjects?
+11. Do principal investigators and department chairs have any role in reviewing proposals involving human subjects?

 Yes.
 Both the principal investigator (PI) and the department chair are responsible to ensure that all research involving human subjects is submitted to the IRB for appropriate review.
-The PI may request an exemption from full board review, but the IRB makes the final decision whether a protocol receives exempt status.
+The IRB makes the final decision whether a protocol receives exempt status.
 If there is a question, you are encouraged to call the IRB chair.
 PIs and department chairs are also responsible for reporting promptly to the IRB any serious or continuing noncompliance with federal or University policies.

 12. Can I begin my research before I receive IRB approval?